-Did you know that Istanbul is the only city in the world to be a part of two continents?
-This buzzing metropolis is divided by the Bosphorus Strait and is steeped in rich history and culture.
-You’ll be hard-pressed to find a city that juxtaposes a modern western atmosphere with a traditional eastern heritage.
+Fun fact: did you know that Istanbul is the only city in the world to be a part of two continents?
+A buzzing metropolis that is steeped in rich history and culture, you’ll be hard-pressed to find a destination that juxtaposes a modern western atmosphere with a traditional eastern heritage.

-So if you find yourself in Istanbul, Turkey wondering what activities you can add to your bucket list, look no further!
-Here are 10 MUST-DO things while in the beautiful and cultural city of Istanbul.
+So if you find yourself wondering what kind of activities you can add to your bucket list when in this town in Turkey, look no further.
+Here are ten essential things to do while in the beautiful and cultural city of Istanbul.

 1. Marvel at the impressive mosques